 Anyone who says they can guarantee placements with a particular publication, TV show or blogger should be an immediate red flag.
-Agencies may be able to show you a proven track record of coverage with existing clients, but the only way anything is ever guaranteed in PR is if it paid advertising (often called P2P, or Pay to Play).
-Similarly, offhand promises about being close with this celebrity or that editor, or generally name dropping or spinning what a fairy tale of effortless placements, unique opportunities and hobnobbing with A-list stars, chances are it’s too good to be true probably is – from celebrity access to magazine covers – beware of any attempts to woo you or promise teh moon.
+Agencies may be able to show you a proven track record of coverage with existing clients, but the only way anything is ever guaranteed is if it paid advertising (often called P2P, or Pay to Play).
+Anything that sounds too good to be true probably is – from celebrity access to magazine covers – beware of any attempts to woo you or promise teh moon.
 These over-the-top demonstrations are likely designed to get you locked into a retainer agreement, and not much else.

 3. The Agency Guarantees Sales

 While publicity certainly has the power to make an impact on sales, guarantees about increasing sales as a result of media coverage is a red flag.
 The right placement at the right time with the right product will drive interest, awareness and oftentimes significant product sales, but there are many extenuating factors that also come into play.
 PR isn’t marketing or advertising, and anyone who says their efforts guarantee sales is circumspect.